cschladetsch/CardChess-Unity3d/Readme.md

 #### Models

 Some models are .fbx and will import directly into Unity3d with no further requirements.
 However, some models may be _.blend_ files.
 These are native scene files for [Blender](https://www.blender.org/download/).
 You will need to download **Blender** to import these _.blend_ files.

-That will pull the latest version of the _Flow_ library into the Chess2 source base.

 ## Testing